AdobeDocs/analytics-platform.en/help/analysis-workspace/user-preferences.md

 Some of these same preferences can also be customized for individual tables.

-Click the linked section titles for more information and context about the available preferences.
+Select the linked section titles for more information and context about the available preferences.

 | Section | Preference | Options |
 | --- | --- | --- |